andrepestana/andrepestana.github.io/about.md

 ## Hobbies

 I wish I had more time for hobbies.
 I used to play the drums, but it's an instrument that is hard to keep and maintain.
 It requires space and everybody knows how noisy it is.
-Lately, I've been giving more attention to the Guitars.
-I'm practicing some easy songs through Youtube and having a lot of fun with my daughter.
+Lately, I've been giving more attention to the guitars.

 <script setup>